 The Allure of Freemium; Resist the Siren Song!

 One thing I have to note here is that Enterprise or Traditional Software companies that are considering moving to the Cloud often find the allure of Freemium and the ability to quickly build a “user base” very compelling.

 In fact, I can’t think of one time in the last couple of years that I’ve been asked to help a Software company transition to the Cloud that Freemium wasn’t at least floated as a valid Go-to-Market strategy…

 … and for some large, legacy software vendors Freemium might just work, too, though if they do Freemium, a different approach from “Traditional Freemium” is likely the best strategy.

 Should You Pivot to Profit and ditch Freemium?

-For immediate consultation and advice on pivoting away from – or otherwise optimizing – your Freemium model, schedule at least a 15-minute meeting with me via Clarity.
+For immediate consultation and advice on pivoting away from – or otherwise optimizing – your Freemium model, schedule a 60-minute meeting with me via Clarity.
 If you feel a more involved engagement is required for me to help you, email me with the specifics of your situation (as much detail as you’re comfortable giving) and we’ll setup a meeting to work through the particulars.